ysangkok/python-bitcoinlib/README.md

     python -m unittest discover && python3 -m unittest discover

-Please run the tests on both Python2 and Python3 for your pull-reqs!

 Alternately, if Tox (see https://tox.readthedocs.org/) is available on your system, you can run unit tests for multiple Python versions: